OpenMDAO/OpenMDAO-Framework/docs/quick-ref/style.rst

 3D - Abbreviation for three-dimensional.
 No hyphen in the abbreviation.

-Commas (before "and" in a compound sentence)
+Commas (Before "and" in a Compound Sentence)
 --------------------------------------------

 * Use a comma before "and" when you have a compound sentence, for example: